 Since I teach 4th/5th, this is one of the standards we need to reach.
 Once I know the kids can write a reasonably good essay, then we can add the persuasive aspect a little more easily.

-2. Use Mentor Texts
+2. Use Mentor Texts to Teach Persuasive Writing

 I am a big fan of mentor texts.
 I just love how picture books easily capture the attention of my “big” kids, while quickly teaching them so many lessons.

 When I teach persuasive writing, I like to gather several of these persuasive mentor texts and share them with my class.
 We talk about how the character used persuasive techniques well, and how he/she didn’t.